Andrew Janocko: Chicago Bears

 On February 3, 2022, Janocko was hired by the Chicago Bears as their new quarterbacks coach.
+On January 10, 2024, Janocko was fired by the Bears along with offensive coordinator Luke Getsy and wide receivers coach Tyke Tolbert.

+New Orleans Saints

+On February 21, 2024, the New Orleans Saints announced that Janocko had been hired as their new quarterbacks coach.

+Seattle Seahawks

+On February 3, 2025, Janocko was hired by the Seattle Seahawks as their quarterbacks coach, following offensive coordinator Klint Kubiak.

 Personal life

 Janocko's father Tim was a fullback at Penn State and has been the head coach at Clearfield Area High School since the 1980s.
 Janocko and his wife Natalie currently live in Chicago.